SENIOR ADVISORY BOARD

 Mr Edric Engert, MBA

-Mr. Engert is currently the Managing Director of Abraxeolus Consulting where he assists clients in such areas as strategy, its operationalization, business development/in-licensing, private equity sourcing and advisory roles, portfolio strategy, selection, and management, operational improvement programs, turnarounds, corporate development, and M&A. Abraxeolus has advised a broad range of clients, from multi-billion dollar multinationals to family owned businesses in such industries as Biosimilars, Generics, Branded Pharmaceuticals, API, Healthcare Information Exchanges, medical supply companies, distributors, animal health companies, other consulting firms, and not-for-profit agencies.
+Abraxeolus Consulting offers a wide array of problem solving leadership and expertise.
+While Abraxeolus is broad and has worked on such things as HR Visions, Leadership Assessments, Pricing tactics, and sales force/marketing plans, it has its deepest spikes in strategy, the operationalization of strategy, Business Development, and portfolio selection and management.
+As its MD, Mr Engert assists clients in such areas as strategy, its operationalization, business development/in-licensing, private equity sourcing and advisory roles, portfolio strategy, selection, and management, operational improvement programs, turnarounds, corporate development, and M&A. Abraxeolus has advised a broad range of clients, from multi-billion dollar multinationals to family owned businesses in such industries as Biosimilars, Generics, Branded Pharmaceuticals, API, Healthcare Information Exchanges, medical supply companies, distributors, animal health companies, other consulting firms, and not-for-profit agencies.

 He was recently the Senior Vice President and Head of Biosimilars for Teva Pharmaceuticals where he was responsible for the business unit.
 Other prior positions include Global Head of Portfolio Management & In-licensing at Teva; Global Head of Portfolio Management & In-licensing at Sandoz; VP of Strategic Planning, Portfolio, and API Sourcing at Geneva Pharmaceuticals; and consultant at McKinsey & Company’s health care practice.